tsudo/arwx/README.md

-## Welcome to ArkansasWeather.link
+## Welcome to ARwx repo.

-Our site has recently moved to reduce costs and simplify the content.
+I decided to reduce costs and simplify the content.
 You'll find a few key recommendations and important links.
 Our mission is to help everyone be more prepared and weather aware.

 ### Staying Informed
 I recommend the following apps and services to stay informed about severe weather.

 1. [Weather Radio](https://www.amazon.com/dp/B00176T9OY/ref=cm_sw_em_r_mt_dp_U_AC01DbA6128V6) - They cost about $30 and it could save your life.
 Plug in your location and it will wake you up if the NWS issues a watch or warning for your location.
 They are loud and annoying for a reason.
 If you don’t have time to wait for Amazon delivery check your local Kroger or Walmart.
 You’ll need to lookup your SAME code.
 Here is the [NWS SAME code list](https://www.nws.noaa.gov/nwr/coverage/ccov.php?State=AR) for Arkansas.
 I turn off everything other than Tornado Warning.
 When I hear that radio go off it's time to take cover.
-2. [WeatherCall](https://weathercallservices.com/personal-use/) - Calls and text alerts for your precise home location.
+2. [WeatherCall](https://weathercallservices.com/personal-use/) - Calls and text alerts for your precise home location. $10 a year
-3. [WeatherUnderGround Mobile App](https://www.wunderground.com/download) - Reliable severe weather alerts
+3. [WeatherUnderGround Mobile App](https://www.wunderground.com/download) - Reliable severe weather alerts.
+4. [DarkSky](https://darksky.net/app) for iOS is free an has reliable alerts as well.

 Please keep in mind that storms and **tornadoes can strike at night** when you are asleep.
 You need a system that will wake you up.

 ### Additional Weather Apps
-1. Radarscope - The professional weather radar app.
-Nothing else comes close
+1. [Radarscope](https://www.radarscope.app/) - THE professional weather radar app.
+Nothing else comes close.
-2. Hello Weather - Great interface, multiple sources, excellent privacy policy.
+2. [Hello Weather](https://helloweather.com/) - An excellent weather app with multiple sources an exemplary privacy policy.
+Lots of weather apps cell your location data.
+That's why I stopped using WeatherUnderground.
+Hello Weather does NOT have severe alerts at this time.

 ### Official Weather Links
 -   [National Weather Service (NWS)](http://weather.gov/)